ubc-library-rc/intro-git/content/03_sharing.md

 ~~~

-The above output shows that we have fast-forwarded our local repository to include the file README.md.
+The output shows that we have fast-forwarded our local repository to include the file README.md.
 We could confirm
 this by entering the `ls` command.

 When we begin collaborating on more complex projects, we may have to consider more aspects of git functionality, but